-- Allocations are based on the number of First Nations children/students attending on-reserve First Nations schools operated by a First Nation Education Authority (operating multiple schools in multiple First Nations), at a rate of \$2,000 per child/student. - 2.
+- Allocations are based on the number of First Nations children/students attending on-reserve First Nations schools operated by a First Nation Education Authority that have signed a Framework Agreement with Education at a rate of up to \$2,000 per child/student. - 2.
 Funding allocated to a First Nation Education Authority is calculated using the enrolment taken from the Provincial Approach to Student Information (PASI) system for the previous school year. - All per student enhancement Funding must be expended based on a submitted and approved threeyear Enhancement Allocation Plan, and an annual work plan due three months after the fiscal yearend of the First Nation Education Authority.